-Prior to joining AGB Search, Dr. Kim Bobby, Ed.D. served as the director of the Inclusive Excellence Group (IEG) at the American Council on Education (ACE), from 2012 to 2017.
+Prior to joining AGB Search, Dr. Kim Bobby, Ed.D. served as the director of the Inclusive Excellence Group (IEG) at the American Council on Education,(ACE).
 The goals of IEG included advancing women and people of color into senior leadership roles in higher education and ultimately the college presidency.
-Signature programs included the ACE Women’s Regional and National Leadership Forums for mid-career women, and the National Women’s Leadership Forums for senior-level administrators both provide career enhancement opportunities uniquely designed for women leaders; the Spectrum Aspiring Leaders Program and the Spectrum Executive Leadership Program, respectively attract men and women of color at the mid-level and senior-level who desire to lead in an increasingly diverse higher education landscape.
+Signature programs included the ACE Women’s Regional Leadership Forums for mid-career women, and the National Women’s Leadership Forums for senior-level administrators both provide career enhancement opportunities for women leaders; the Spectrum Aspiring Leaders Program and the Spectrum Executive Leadership Program, respectively attract men and women of color at the mid-level and senior-level who desire to lead in an increasingly diverse higher education landscape.
 Dr. Bobby also provided leadership and oversight for the ACE Women’s Network, a consortium of 57 higher education institutions across the United States devoted to advancing women leaders, and the Moving the Needle: Advancing Women Leaders initiative a multi-association collaboration that designed to increase the number of women in senior leadership positions in higher education through programs, research, and partnerships.
 The IEG programs extended into the college campus by working to advance new analytical frameworks to foster collaboration between internationalization efforts and diversity/multicultural education.

-Dr. Bobby, has written and spoken on leadership development, creating an inclusive campus climate, appreciative inquiry, and creating effective leadership programs as a pipeline to achieving diverse campus leadership teams.
+Dr. Bobby has written and spoken on leadership development, creating an inclusive campus climate, appreciative inquiry, and creating effective leadership programs as a pipeline to achieving diverse campus leadership teams.

-Born in Los Angeles, California, Bobby received her doctorate in educational administration and policy studies from the University of Washington in Seattle; her master’s in education administration from California State University, Sacramento and her BA in business administration management from California State University, Fresno.
+Born in Los Angeles, California, Bobby received her doctorate in educational administration and policy studies from the University of Washington in Seattle; her master’s in educational administration from California State University, Sacramento and her BA in business administration management from California State University, Fresno.